Nowadays, engines are mechanically and technologically complex things.

 Bad Oil Control Valve Symptoms

-If the oil control valve stops working, your car won’t operate efficiently.
-You’ll notice some, if not all, of the symptoms listed here.
+If the oil control valve stops working, your car won’t function efficiently.
+You’ll notice some, if not all, of the symptoms enumerated here.

 The engine stops working correctly because the valves always open at the same point.
 They’re technically optimized for a specific rev range due to the malfunctioning VVT solenoid and thus struggle the rest of the time.